About the course

 Interviews are normally held as part of the admissions process.

 Applicants who are shortlisted will be invited to interview as early as possible.
 The interview will be approximately 30 minutes in length, and will be conducted by at least two people.
-Interviews will normally take place face-to-face, although Skype interviews can be arranged.
+Interviews will normally take place face-to-face, although interviews via video conference can be arranged.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 If you receive an offer of a place at Oxford, you will be required to meet the following requirements:

 If you are offered a place, you will be required to complete a Financial Declaration in order to meet your financial condition of admission.